oss-review-toolkit/ort/CONTRIBUTING.md

 In order to maintain a high software quality standard, we strongly prefer contributions to follow these rules:

-- We pay more attention to the quality of commit messages than most other projects on GitHub.
-In general, we share the view on how commit message should be written with [the Git project itself](https://github.com/git/git/blob/master/Documentation/SubmittingPatches):
+- We pay more attention to the quality of commit messages than most other projects on GitHub do.
+In general, we share the view on how commit messages should be written with [the Git project itself](https://github.com/git/git/blob/master/Documentation/SubmittingPatches):

   - [Make separate commits for logically separate changes.](https://github.com/git/git/blob/e6932248fcb41fb94a0be484050881e03c7eb298/Documentation/SubmittingPatches#L43)